Arch-Shaman/ZKFW-Ai-Tournament/README.md

 5. Disable `Simplified AI List` in the Zero-K Lobby Settings under the `Developer` tab.
 6. You're ready to go!
 Everything you'll probably want to change is in `/config`.

+# Submitting work
+You'll need to create a PR here or give me the files via discord.
+Every 2 weeks, we will have an exhibition match, be sure you have your files up to date!

 Deadline for submissions: December 20th!
 Have fun.
 Feel free to join #Modding or #AI to collaborate and ask questions.

 Good luck, have fun.